-How the MCU Was Made: ‘Captain America: The Winter Soldier’
+How the MCU Was Made: Changing the Game with ‘Captain America: The Winter Soldier’

 If Thor: The Dark World was a step in the wrong direction for Marvel Studios in trying to expand the MCU following Marvel’s The Avengers, then Captain America: The Winter Soldier paved the way for the future.
-Indeed, one could almost look at the Captain America trilogy as the narrative spine of the Marvel Cinematic Universe, and with The Winter Soldier Marvel delved deeper into the world these superheroes inhabited than ever before.
+Indeed, one could almost look at the Captain America trilogy as the narrative spine of the Marvel Cinematic Universe, and with The Winter Soldier Marvel delved deeper than ever before into the world these superheroes inhabited.
 The end result remains a fan-favorite film, one that pulled from a surprising tone and genre to forge a path forward that would upend the MCU forever.

 Given that Captain America is, well, Captain America, Marvel already began preliminary work on a sequel before Captain America: The First Avenger was released.
 The studio brought back writers Christopher Markus and Stephen McFeely, who initially considered littering the sequel with flashbacks for more World War II stories before ultimately landing on the conspiracy genre as a unique take on the sequel that would contrast with the “war film” elements of The First Avenger.

-Note: Editor's note: This feature was originally published on June 19, 2019.